brutevinch/TRX4_TLOCK/README.md

 # TRX4_TLOCK
-Digispark attiny85 controller for Traxxas T-Lock system.
+Digispark attiny85 controller for Traxxas T-Lock system (platformio project).

 Controller is used to read pulse from one channel and control two locking diffs servos.